kidchen/CS5300proj/README.md

 #### 5. Running our Code
 We have made our own pre-filtered input files, customized for the netid cz294.

 **Step 0**: Upload our pre-filtered input files to s3 bucket.
 You might want to create a new folder such as “data”, and store all the input files in that folder.

 **Step 1**: Upload custom JAR files to s3 bucket.

 **Step 2**: Create a cluster called “pageRank”, store the log files to a folder such as “s3n://bucket-name/log/”.

 **Step 3**: You can start a master instance and 10 core instances.

 **Step 4**: Add step “Custom JAR”.
-For example: Name: SimplePageRank JAR S3 location: s3n://bucket-name/SimplePageRank.jar Arguments: s3n://bucket-name/folder-name/singlenode_edge s3n://bucket-name/folder-name
+For example: Name: SimplePageRank

+JAR S3 location: s3n://bucket-name/SimplePageRank.jar Arguments: s3n://bucket-name/folder-name/singlenode_edge
+s3n://bucket-name/folder-name

 In the “Arguments” field above, the first line is the path of the input file, the second line is the output path.
 Note that we have appended “/pass0”, “/pass1”... to the output path in our code.
-For the example above, the real output path will be s3n://bucket-name/folder-name/pass0, s3n://bucket-name/folder-name/pass1, ...
+For the example above, the real output path will be

+> s3n://bucket-name/folder-name/pass0, s3n://bucket-name/folder-name/pass1,
+...

 As a result, for the output argument, please end the argument with the folder-name only, without any other special characters like ‘/’.
 Otherwise, it will fail to create the output folder.

-Step 5: Create the cluster and run the program.
+**Step 5**: Create the cluster and run the program.
 You should see appropriate information in stdout and log files.